 For this reason — and perhaps paradoxically — studies show that individuals rate their own level of contentment most highly when they view the relationship as having a higher priority than themselves.
 When the relationship wins, individuals are happier.

 This needs to be differentiated between those in unhealthy relationships, where codependency, addiction, abuse, or other dysfunctions are often reasons for people to stay together, despite the poor outcomes.
 Invariably, this condition happens most frequently where one or both individuals suffers from low self-esteem.

-To draw a distinction between these two otherwise similar perspectives on the “self” vs. the “relationship,” we look at functionality: Are individuals constructive in their personal lives, and do they feel a strong sense of identity and recognition?
-These are the qualities that allow individuals to feel their romantic relationship as an extension of themselves, thereby having a higher priority.
-It is, in effect, the smallest form of community, to which humans are genetically predisposed.
+To draw a distinction between these two otherwise similar perspectives on the “self” vs. the “relationship,” we look at functionality: Are individuals constructive in how they engage with their partner, and do they feel a strong sense of identity when they consider their role in the relationship.
+These are the qualities that allow individuals to feel their romantic relationship as an extension of themselves, not a substitution for themselves.
+Couplehood is, in effect, the smallest form of community, to which humans are genetically predisposed.